menaruben/turingmachine.clj/README.md

 ![](./imgs/tm_example1.png)

 This turingmachine only accepts words/inputs which are atleast 1 character long and start with 0 or 1 (ignores the blanks at the beginning).
-All of the accepted states are typically circled twice.
-In this example we only have one accepted state which is $q_2$.
+All accepted states are usually circled twice.
+In this example we have only one accepted state, which is $q_2$.
 $q_1$ on the other hand is the initial state which means:

 $$ Q = \set{q_1, q_2} $$